 The Council of Presidents is an SGA committee composed of the presidents of all SGA chartered organizations and recognized special interest groups.
 It was established to assist these organizations in coordinating and organizing various activities.
+Please refer to the KCUMB Student Handbook for additional details.

-Student Health Center
+Student Health Clinic

 The Student Health Clinic (SHC) is located on the first floor of the Dybedal building.
 The Clinic operates Monday through Friday from August through May when classes are in session.
 (The clinic is closed on University holidays).
-The Clinic is open from 7:30-9 a.m.
+Students may walk in between 7:30-8:50 a.m. in order to be seen that day.

 The Student Health Clinic is for University students only.
 No spouses or children will be seen by a physician in the SHC.
 In order to be evaluated in the SHC, students must complete a Student Health Clinic history background form (available during Orientation Week and at the Clinic).